substrate-developer-hub/substrate-contracts-workshop/0/calling-your-contract.md

 Calling Your Contract
 ===

-Now that your contract has been fully deployed, we can start to interact with it!
-Flipper only has two functions, so we will show you what it's like to play with both of them.
-Click the **"Execute Contract"** button on the confirmation screen that appeared after you deployed the instance of the Flipper contract in the previous step.
+Now that your contract has been fully deployed, we can start interacting with it!
+Flipper only has two functions, `flip()` and `get()` so we will show you what it's like to play with both of them.
+Click the **Execute** button under the contract after you instantiate the Flipper contract in the previous step.

-## get()
+## get() function

-If you take a look back at our contract's `default()` function, we set the initial value of the Flipper contract to `false`.
+Take a look at our contract's `default()` function, we set the initial value of the Flipper contract `value` to `No` when we instantiated the contract.
 Let's check that this is the case.

-In the **Message to Send** section, select the **"get(): bool"** message and accept the default values for the other options.
+In the **Message to Send** section, select the "**get(): bool**" message and accept the default values for the other options.

 Press **"Call"** and confirm that it returns the value `false`:

 ![An image of Flipper RPC call with false](./assets/flipper-false.png)

-> NOTE: You might be wondering: "Why did we need to specify gas when reading a value from a contract?"
+> NOTE: You might be wondering "Why did we need to specify gas when reading a value from a contract?"
 >
-> If you notice right above the "Call" button is a select box that allows you to "Send call as RPC call" or "Send as transaction".
-For a read-only request like this, we can simply use an RPC call which will _simulate_ a transaction, but not actually store anything on-chain.
-Thus, you will still need to specify the right amount of gas to cover your "virtual fee", but don't worry, nothing will be charged when making a call this way. :)
+> If you notice right above the "Call" button is a dropdown select box that allows you to "Send as RPC call" or "Send as transaction".
+For a read-only request like this, we can simply use an RPC call which will _simulate_ a transaction, but not actually storing anything on-chain.
+Thus, you will still need to specify the right amount of gas to cover your "virtual fee".
+But don't worry, nothing will be charged when making a call this way. :)

-## flip()
+## flip() function

 So let's make the value turn `true` now!

-The alternative _message to send_ we can make with the UI is `flip()`.
+The alternative message to send we can make with the UI is `flip()`.
 Again, accept the default values for the other options.

 You will notice that the `flip()` message defaults to a transaction call.